Wildfire nears capital of Canada’s Northwest Territories as fleeing residents fill roads and flights

 Resident Angela Canning packed up her camper with important documents, family keepsakes and basic necessities as she prepared to leave with her two dogs, while her husband stayed behind as an essential worker.

 “I’m really anxious and I’m scared.
-I’m emotional … I’m in shock,” she said.
+I’m emotional. … I’m in shock,” she said.
 “I don’t know what I’m coming home to or if I’m coming home.
 There’s just so much unknowns here.”

 About 6,800 people in eight other communities in the territory have already been forced to evacuate their homes, including the small community of Enterprise, which was largely destroyed.
 Officials said everyone made it out alive.